failys/cairis_test_db/README.md

 `startServer.sh` provisions a MySQL container as a CAIRIS database server.
 You should call this script before running any test cases.

-`resetServe.sh` is the script each unit test should run.
+`resetServer.sh` is the script each unit test should run.
 It assumes the database container is already running, and simply re-creates the tables, views, and stored procedures in the `cairis_test_default` database (used by the unit tests).